2-Day Workshop · 30–31 Jul 2026 · Amara Singapore

 About This Workshop

-• 01Hands-on throughout — every module involves real OSINT tasks.
-You practise finding, verifying, and preserving information live.
+• 01Hands-on throughout — every module involves OSINT tasks.
+You practise finding, verifying, and preserving information.

 • 02No pre-requisites required — the course starts from first principles.
 Bring a laptop that can connect to the internet.

-• 03Taught by a practitioner with real-world experience disrupting major cybersecurity attacks and scams covered by international media.
+• 03Taught by a practitioner with real-world experience disrupting major cybersecurity attacks and scams.

-• 04Evidence-focused — you will learn not just how to collect intelligence, but how to preserve it in a form that is legally defensible.
+• 04Evidence-focused — you will learn not just how to collect intelligence, but how to preserve it.

 Who Should Attend